 - Flinders University - firstname.lastname@example.org or +61 8 8201 2717

 - The University of Adelaide - email@example.com or +61 8 8313 2882

 - TAFE SA - email@example.com or 1800 882 661

-Some of our institution partners in Adelaide have recently announced financial grants that are accessible by international students, provided you meet the eligible criteria.
+Some of our institution partners in Adelaide have also announced financial grants that are accessible by international students, provided you meet the eligible criteria.
 More information about the financial support offered can be viewed at the respective institution links below.
 We will add to the list as we hear of other announcements.

 With the strict social distancing regulations in place we understand that, sadly, many of you, being casual workers, are now facing unemployment.